Atahualpa: Legacy

 After the death of Pizarro, Inés Yupanqui, Atahualpa's favorite sister, who had been given to Pizarro in marriage by her brother, married a Spanish knight named Ampuero and left for Spain.
-They took her daughter by Pizarro with them and she was later legitimized by imperial decree.
-Francisca Pizarro Yupanqui married her uncle Hernando Pizarro in Spain, on October 10, 1537—they had a son, Francisco Pizarro y Pizarro.
+They took her daughter by Pizarro with them and she was later legitimised by imperial decree.
+Francisca Pizarro Yupanqui married her uncle Hernando Pizarro in Spain, on 10 October 1537 – they had a son, Francisco Pizarro y Pizarro.
 The Pizarro line survived Hernando's death, although it is extinct in the male line.
-Among Inés direct descendants, with Inca royal blood flowing in their veins, at least three governed Latin American nations during the 19th and early 20th centuries, Dominican President José Desiderio Valverde and Bolivian Presidents Pedro José Domingo de Guerra and Jose Gutierrez Guerra.
-Pizarro's third son, by a relative of Atahualpa renamed Angelina, who was never legitimized, died shortly after reaching Spain.
+Among Inés's direct descendants, having Inca royal ancestry, at least three governed Latin American nations during the 19th and early 20th centuries: Dominican President José Desiderio Valverde and Bolivian Presidents Pedro José Domingo de Guerra and José Gutiérrez Guerra.
+Pizarro's third son, by a relative of Atahualpa renamed Angelina who was never legitimised, died shortly after reaching Spain.
 Another relative, Catalina Capa-Yupanqui, who died in 1580, married a Portuguese nobleman named António Ramos, son of António Colaço.
 Their daughter was Francisca de Lima who married Álvaro de Abreu de Lima, who was also a Portuguese nobleman.

 In Quito, the most important football stadium is named Estadio Atahualpa after Atahualpa.

 On the façade of the Royal Palace of Madrid there is a statue of the Inca emperor Atahualpa, along with another of the Aztec emperor Moctezuma II, among the statues of the kings of the ancient kingdoms that formed Spain.